Installing Helix Authentication Service

 Package installation

-If your operating system is one of the Supported operating systems for package installation, perform the package installation because it allows you to use the YUM or APT package manager.
+If your operating system is one of the Supported operating systems for package installation:, perform the package installation because it allows you to use the YUM or APT package manager.

-Package installation requires sudo or root level privileges.
+Package installation requires sudo

 A package installation creates an operating system user account named perforce